 At first glance, hiring seems to be in disarray.
 Headlines are dominated with news of record-shattering jobless claims.
-Even for companies not actively laying off or furloughing, over 46% have frozen hiring initiatives for the foreseeable future.
-Just 51.3% of working-age Americans have jobs; the lowest number since we began recording.
+Just 51.3% of working-age Americans have jobs; that’s the lowest number on record since data collection began.

 How the business community is responding